rm511130/Tanzu-Workshop-TKGI/README.md

 - When carrying out hands-on labs, you will be asked to cut-&-paste the commands shown `in boxes like this one` from this github page to your Ubuntu VM Terminal Window.
 However, when issuing commands, please make sure to alter the userID to match the one you have claimed, e.g.:
   - `ssh -i fuse.pem ubuntu@user3.pks4u.com` is for `user3`
   - `ssh -i fuse.pem ubuntu@user15.pks4u.com` is for `user15`
 - In order to simplify the cut-&-paste-&-replace steps described above, once you are operating on your Ubuntu VM Terminal, we will define environment variables that will hold your specific login name as claimed in the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI).
 In this way, the cut-&-paste steps will not require you to edit the command line before pressing `return`.
-For example:

-  - ```
-    export user=user3
-    echo $user
-    pks get-credentials $user-cluster
-    ```
 - Throughout this document, when it's time for hands-on labs, you will see the following icon:

 ![](./images/lab.png)